-Sam Newton (MA Acting 2016) plays alternate Christopher in the UK Tour of the hit West End production, The Curious Incident of the Dog in the Night-Time, which runs until September 2017 and also includes performance from Danielle Kassarate (BA (Hons) Drama Applied Theatre and Education 2012), video design from Finn Ross (BA (Hons) Theatre Practice 2003), dialect coaching from Jeannette Nelson and company voice work from Charmian Hoare (Teaching 1975).
+Sam Newton (MA Acting 2016) played alternate Christopher in the UK Tour of the hit West End production, The Curious Incident of the Dog in the Night-Time, which ran until September 2017 and also included performance from Danielle Kassarate (BA (Hons) Drama Applied Theatre and Education 2012), video design from Finn Ross (BA (Hons) Theatre Practice 2003), dialect coaching from Jeannette Nelson and company voice work from Charmian Hoare (Teaching 1975).

-Maeve O'Sullivan (BA (Hons) Acting 2014) is currently appearing in News Revue at the Canal Cafe Theatre, which opened on 19 October and runs until 26 November.
+Maeve O'Sullivan (BA (Hons) Acting 2014) appeared in News Revue at the Canal Cafe Theatre, which opened on 19 October and ran until 26 November.

-Ronak Patani (BA (Hons) Acting 2014) performs in Pink Sari Revolution, running at Leicester Curve from 27 September to 7 October.
+Ronak Patani (BA (Hons) Acting 2014) performed in Pink Sari Revolution, which ran at Leicester Curve from 27 September to 7 October.

-Louise Quartermain (BA (Hons) Theatre Practice 2013) was an Assistant Stage Manager for both Pinnochio at the National Theatre, and for Yerma at the Young Vic.
+Louise Quartermain (BA (Hons) Theatre Practice 2013) was an Assistant Stage Manager for both Pinocchio at the National Theatre, and for Yerma at the Young Vic.

-Cherrelle Skeete (BA (Hons) Acting CDT 2011) and Paul Higgins (Stage 1986) have both been announced to star in Lyric Hammersmith’s adaptation of Chekov’s The Seagull later this year, which will run from 10 October to 4 November, and includes lighting design from Anna Watson (BA (Hons) Theatre Practice 2000), and sound design from Pete Malkin (BA (Hons) Theatre Practice 2012).
+Cherrelle Skeete (BA (Hons) Acting CDT 2011) and Paul Higgins (Stage 1986) both starred in Lyric Hammersmith’s adaptation of Chekov’s The Seagull, which ran from 10 October to 4 November, and included lighting design from Anna Watson (BA (Hons) Theatre Practice 2000), and sound design from Pete Malkin (BA (Hons) Theatre Practice 2012).

-Jon Tarcy (BA (Hons) Acting Musical Theatre 2015) plays Alarbus in Royal Shakespeare Company’s production of Titus Andronicus, which runs from 7 December 2017 to 9 January 2018 which is screened at Barbican Theatre.
+Jon Tarcy (BA (Hons) Acting Musical Theatre 2015) played Alarbus in Royal Shakespeare Company’s production of Titus Andronicus, which ran from 7 December 2017 to 9 January 2018, and was screened at Barbican Theatre.

 Annabel Bates (BA (Hons) Acting 2006) performed in The National Theatre’s production of Hedda Gabler, a new version of Henrik Ibsen’s classic play, which included sound design from Olivier Award-winning Tom Gibbons (BA (Hons) Theatre Practice 2008).

 Oliver Chris (BA (Hons) Acting 2000), Amar Duffus (BA (Hons) Acting 2016) and James Wallace (Stage 1993), performed in The National Theatre’s production of Twelfth Night.
-Oliver Chris will also reprise his role as Prince William for a BBC 2 TV film adaptation of the stage production of Mike Bartlett’s Olivier Award-winning King Charles III, which was produced by alumna Sonia Friedman (Tech 1985).
+Oliver also played Friedrich Engels in Young Marx running at the Bridge Theatre from 26 October to 31 December, and will reprise his role as Prince William for a BBC 2 TV film adaptation of the stage production of Mike Bartlett’s Olivier Award-winning King Charles III, which was produced by alumna Sonia Friedman (Tech 1985).

-Duncan Macmillan’s (MA Advanced Theatre Practice 2002) adaptation of George Orwell’s 1984 has opened on Broadway at the Hudson Theatre in New York, starring Olivia Wilde and Tom Sturridge.
-His acclaimed play Every Brilliant Thing also returned to the Edinburgh Festival Fringe this year.
+Duncan Macmillan’s (MA Advanced Theatre Practice 2002) adaptation of George Orwell’s 1984 opened on Broadway at the Hudson Theatre in New York, starring Olivia Wilde and Tom Sturridge.
+His acclaimed play Every Brilliant Thing also returned to Edinburgh Festival Fringe last year.